 This guide covers the bare minimum that you’ll need to do to launch and promote your game.

-Choosing a Good Game Concept
+Choose a Good Game Concept

-If you look at what's out there (Angry Birds, Temple Run, Tower Defense games), the games that fare best tend to be entirely touch driven and very easy to pick up without much instruction.
+If you look at what's out there (Angry Birds, Temple Run, Tower Defense games), the games that fare best tend to be entirely touch driven and easy to pick up without much instruction.

 This isn't the same as being casual or dumbed down.
-You can still make a sophisticated game - just don't make the learning process and control scheme so complicated.
+You can still make a sophisticated game.
+Just don't make the learning process and control scheme so complicated.

 Before You Launch Your Game...

 They'll catch issues that slip by your eyes.
 As you build more games, you’ll build up a list of trusted beta testers to give you feedback.

-Similarly, use social media - start up a Facebook page and Twitter feed for your “brand.”
+Start up a Facebook page and Twitter feed for your “brand.”
 Most blogs offer an easy way to link to your Twitter account and Facebook pages, so make sure you add those to your blog or website.

 A review by a major outlet like AppAdvice or 148Apps can give you that little boost you need to hit the charts.

 Write a Convincing App Store entry